grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* I believe the first real explanation of active is line chapt 4 line 642, where Hemi explains it to Cassandra (which is the _right_ place for it.)
 		* Not sure if I do it AGAIN later though.
 * [ ] When Hemi convinces Chips to work again (around line 1084) he says Percy never apologizes --- make sure this is true throughout the book
+	* At the depot, Hemi makes Percy re-hire Chips -- but she does so without apologizing
 * [ ] does the prospect have a record player? maybe they get one later.
 Maybe cassandra complains about the lack of one at some point, and that becomes your music reference for her.
 	* [ ] add something about Cassandra listening to music?
 * [ ] long slow chase scene akin to O'Brian books. they run until the batteries run out and they have to surface. on the surface they are saved from being seen by a fog bank (so they are just as, if not more, blind above water as below)